YoctoPhoenixMoon/Heroes-Vow-Three-Kingdoms-Trainer-Collection/README.md

 **No.** This is a memory editor and trainer.
 It modifies game values in real-time but does not bypass game licensing.
 You still need to own the game.

 ### ❓ Will I get banned?
-**No.** Heroes' Vow: Three Kingdoms is a single-player game with no anti-cheat system.
+**No.** Silent Hill: Townfall is a single-player game with no anti-cheat system.
 Use it freely in offline mode.

 ### ❓ Does this work with the latest game patch?
-**Yes.** Trainers are updated regularly for new patches.
-The current version supports v1.0.2.
+**Yes.** Trainers are updated for version 1.0 (September 24, 2026).

 ### ❓ Does it work on Windows 11?
 **Yes.** Fully compatible with Windows 10 and 11 (64-bit).